qbwc/qbwc/README.md

 ## Features

-QBWC was designed to add quickbooks web connector integration to your Rails 3 application.
+Qbwc was designed to add quickbooks web connector integration to your Rails 3 application.

 * Implementation of the Soap WDSL spec for Intuit Quickbooks and Point of Sale
 * Integration with the [quickbooks_api](https://github.com/skryl/quickbooks_api) gem providing qbxml processing